| |

 • Peel the ginger and turmeric with a vegetable peeler, and slice them into thin, matchstick pieces.

 • Place the vinegar, water, garlic, salt, and sugar in a large saucepan.
 Stir well so the salt and sugar are combined, and bring it to a boil.
 Reduce the heat and simmer for 5 minutes.
-Alternatively, you can boil the mixture in a microwave-safe container in the microwave for about 4 minutes.
+Turn off the heat and let the brine cool for about 10 minutes.

-• Store in a covered container in the refrigerator for up to 2 weeks.
+• Store in a covered container in the refrigerator for up to 3 weeks.
+The vegetables should be ready to eat within 24-48 hours, but they taste better the longer they sit in the brine.

 Notes